 2) The MSGin5G Server forwards the MSGin5G message request to MSGin5G Client 2 as specified in clause 8.3.3.

-3) If Delivery status required is included in the MSGin5G message request, MSGin5G Client 2 sends delivery status report to the MSGin5G Client 1.
+3) If Delivery status required is included in the MSGin5G message request, MSGin5G Client 2 sends delivery status report to the MSGin5G Client 1 as a point-to-point message as specified in the present clause.

 8.7.1.2 From MSGin5G UE to Legacy 3GPP UE